 Sheri Zynn – Co-Chair, term to expire 12/31/2020

-The Park & Recreation Committee was re-established in 2012 and typically meets on the third Thursday of the month January through October at 7:30 pm at the Township Administration Building.
+The Park & Recreation Committee was re-established in 2012 and typically meets on the third Thursday of the month January through October (except July) at 7:30 pm at the Township Administration Building.
 There are no meetings in November and December.
-Click here for the complete 2017 meeting schedule.
+Click here to see the complete 2020 meeting schedule.

 In March 2013, the committee adopted the following mission statement:

 “The Honey Brook Township Parks and Recreation Commission’s mission is to provide opportunities for people to enrich their lives and increase their enjoyment and well-being through outdoor recreation and education.”